etianen/django-s3-storage/README.rst

     # The S3 bucket used to store uploaded files.
     AWS_S3_BUCKET_NAME = ""

+    # The S3 calling format to use to connect to the bucket.
+    AWS_S3_CALLING_FORMAT = "boto.s3.connection.OrdinaryCallingFormat"

     # A prefix to add to the start of all uploaded files.
     AWS_S3_KEY_PREFIX = ""